coaxial/hello/_posts/2022-10-31-dull-knives-and-technical-debt.md

 This may sound familiar if you've worked in (or led) a technical team: there is too much technical debt and much time is spent plugging the leaks or putting out fires rather than on work that delivers value to customers.
-And yet, there is no way to get time allocated for addressing the root causes: the show must go on.
+And yet, there is no way to get time allocated for addressing the root causes as the show must go on.

 That situation is more prevalent in organizations where the business and sales